🧬

 Are they easy to train?

-They are intelligent but can be independent; positive reinforcement and consistent training are essential for success.
+They are intelligent but can be independent-minded; consistent, positive reinforcement training is essential.

 🔗